 - the factors discussed under "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report on Form 10-Q and "Part I, Item 1A.
-Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2023; - · general volatility of the capital markets; - inflationary trends could result in further interest rate increases or sustained higher interest rates for longer than expected periods of time, which could lead to increased market volatility; - · changes in the Company's investment objectives and business strategy; - availability, terms and deployment of capital; - availability of suitable investment opportunities; - the Company's ability to operate its licensed mortgage servicing subsidiary and oversee the activities of such subsidiary; - the Company's ability to manage various operational and regulatory risks associated with its business; - the Company's dependence on its external manager, Cherry Hill Mortgage Management, LLC, and the Company's ability to find a suitable replacement if the Company or the Manager were to terminate or not renew the management agreement the Company has entered into with the Manager; - · changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments, including as a result of the effects of more severe weather and changes in traditional weather patterns: - changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code and the Company's exception from the definitions of "investment company" under the Investment Company Act (or of otherwise not falling within those definitions); - the degree and nature of the Company's competition, including competition for the residential mortgage assets in which the Company invests; and - other risks associated with acquiring, investing in and managing residential mortgage assets.
+Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2023; - general volatility of the capital markets; - inflationary trends could result in further interest rate increases or sustained higher interest rates for longer than expected periods of time, which could lead to increased market volatility; - · changes in the Company's investment objectives and business strategy; - availability, terms and deployment of capital; - availability of suitable investment opportunities; - the Company's ability to operate its licensed mortgage servicing subsidiary and oversee the activities of such subsidiary; - the Company's ability to manage various operational and regulatory risks associated with its business; - disputes, if any, between the Company and the Manager over the express terms of the Management Agreement could impact the timing of the Company's plan to internalize management and terminate the Management Agreement and could increase the cost to the Company to complete such actions; - changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments, including as a result of the effects of more severe weather and changes in traditional weather natterns: - · changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code and the Company's exception from the definitions of "investment company" under the Investment Company Act (or of otherwise not falling within those definitions); - · the degree and nature of the Company's competition, including competition for the residential mortgage assets in which the Company invests; and - · other risks associated with acquiring, investing in and managing residential mortgage assets.